zocker-160/ifm/doc/vars.rst

    * - ``room_shadow_xoff``
      - float
      - 0.05
-     - xxx
+     - X offset of room 'shadows', as a proportion of allocated room space.
+       This is a pseudo-3D effect which makes rooms look raised off the page.
+Note that you can change the direction of the room shadow by negating one or both of the offsets.
      - :ref:`ps <ps>` :ref:`fig <fig>` :ref:`tk <tk>`

    * - ``room_shadow_yoff``
      - float
      - 0.05
-     - xxx
+     - Y offset of room 'shadows', as a proportion of allocated room space.
+       This is a pseudo-3D effect which makes rooms look raised off the page.
+Note that you can change the direction of the room shadow by negating one or both of the offsets.
      - :ref:`ps <ps>` :ref:`fig <fig>` :ref:`tk <tk>`

    * - ``room_shadow_colour``
      - string
      - "grey50"
-     - Offset and colour of room 'shadows'.
-This is a pseudo-3D effect which makes rooms look raised off the page.
-The offsets are a proportion of the allocated room space.
-Note that you can change the direction of the room shadow by negating one or both of the offsets.
+     - Colour of room 'shadows'.
      - :ref:`ps <ps>` :ref:`fig <fig>` :ref:`tk <tk>`

    * - ``room_border_width``